 This growth in instructional best practices is evident among our teachers, but also among our leaders.
 Our school principals and assistant principals are much better equipped today than ever before in observing teachers, providing meaningful feedback, reviewing academic data, and making instructional decisions around facilities, scheduling, hiring, and professional development.
 We have a long way to go (we always do), but don’t ever buy into the notion that we have not made some significant strides.
 That is why the industry may be ready to go all in.

 As with all dramatic shifts in our schools, we cannot afford to tinker around the edges.
 We must drill deep into the core of our industry—teaching and learning.
 That must begin with a review of our current standards and curricula to ensure they are meeting the needs of our kids.
 The call for much broader twenty-first century skills has grown louder, though most schools have been slow to embed them in any meaningful way.
-Yes, the future demands that our students remain highly literate in reading and math, but are also competent in requisite “soft skills” like flexibility and creativity.
+Yes, the future demands that our students remain highly literate in reading and math, but are also competent in requisite career skills like flexibility and creativity.

 Student work must become more personalized and outcomes must move beyond the current definition of achievement as those things measured on standardized assessments.
 In the new century, achievement will be characterized to a greater degree by the academic skills required to thrive in the real world, along with a blend of social constructs like pride, agility, and even dignity.